MILL TOUR PACKAGES

 The Mill is open for groups by prior appointment only.

 Here at Jordans Mill we gladly welcome groups on guided tours of our historic flour mill.
-During April to October we can accommodate groups of up to 15 or smaller.
+During April to October we can accommodate groups of up to 15 or smaller on each tour.
+We welcome coach groups of up to 45 and can split the party into two or three groups for the guided tour.

 We’re proud to be accredited as a Quality Assured Visitor Attraction from Visit England and are suitable for wheelchair users.
 We have four parking spaces for Blue Badge holders with dropped curb access, and our building is entered by automatic double doors with no steps.